finleye/finleye.github.io/_posts/2016-01-14-instagram-integration.markdown

 If you want to see how `@user` and `@recent_meda` are being used, take a look at [the view in the repo][user-recent-media-view], and the full application class can be found [here in the repo][application-class] as well.

 That covers everything to get the `access_token` from Instagram, and use the client to get media.
 My next post will be about Instagram's API sandbox mode and it's limitations.
-Until then, feel free to contact me on [twitter] or [email] me.
+Until then, feel free to contact me on [twitter][twitter] or [email][email] me.
 See you soon!

 [instagram-api-gem]: https://github.com/Instagram/instagram-ruby-gem